 The man from Ghana is the face of the UN, to enemies and foes alike.
 He is also the face of Africa to the world.
 We have seen his picture for many years in the major magazines that celebrate black culture and history.
 He was born and raised in a continent many of his admirers still dream to visit.
 He is often calm under pressure, like in the oil-for-food debacle involving his son Kojo.
 He is also very thoughtful such as during his May 2006 Newsmaker interview with Jim Lehrer on PBS.

-During the interview, Annan was methodical in his answers about where he wants to lead the UN at this day and age.
+During the interview, Annan was methodical in his answers about where he wants to lead the UN in this day and age.

 He demonstrated what diplomats are made of–patience.
 He said his vision was to see diplomacy take its course on many of the pressing international matters of the moment in response to questions about Iran and relations between the UN and the US.

 At the top of his agenda, he said, is reforms, meant to reflect the changing dynamics of the world today.
 Other questions included the situation in Chad and Sudan.
-It was talk about what the Africa Union(AU) was going to do with the Sudan crisis.
-Annan lauded the role that the AU was playing to bring peace in Darfur.
-He mentioned the involvement of former OAU chair Salim Ahmed Salim, Nigeria’s president Obasanjo and current AU chair Denise Sassou Nguesso in bringing the waring factions in Sudan to the peace table.
-Days afterwords, a peace deal was announced in Sudan.
+It was talking about what the Africa Union(AU) was going to do with the Sudan crisis.
+Annan lauded the role that the AU was playing to bring peace to Darfur.
+He mentioned the involvement of former OAU chair Salim Ahmed Salim, Nigeria’s president Obasanjo and current AU chair Denise Sassou Nguesso in bringing the warring factions in Sudan to the peace table.
+Days afterward, a peace deal was announced in Sudan.

-He is an an inspiration to many young people around the world.
+He is an inspiration to many young people around the world.
 He gave the May 2006 commencement address at George Washington University in D.C.
-He received a thunderous applause after his speech about the role of the UN in the world.
-One of the undergrad students in International Relations–speaking on behalf of her fellow graduates–said they wanted to walk in the foot steps of Annan.
+He received thunderous applause after his speech about the role of the UN in the world.
+One of the undergrad students in International Relations–speaking on behalf of her fellow graduates–said they wanted to walk in the footsteps of Annan.

-Back in Ghana where he was born-a man of his stature -in a position to be UN chief-gets a red feather in his hat.
-It is a sign that he not only holds an esteemed leadership role in the community–but that the wisdom of the ancestors guide his daily deliberations and decisions.
+Back in Ghana where he was born a man of his stature -in a position to be UN chief-gets a red feather in his hat.
+It is a sign that he not only holds an esteemed leadership role in the community–but that the wisdom of the ancestors guides his daily deliberations and decisions.

 In Ghana, there is the Kofi Annan International Peace Keeping Training Center is named after him.
 Annan himself helped commission the center in 1998 after it was approved by the Ghana Ministry of Defence.

-His accomplishment are unique for someone with his background.
-Its not only working diligently within the world body, it is helping the UN define itself and its role in the 21st century.
+His accomplishment is unique for someone with his background.
+It’s not only working diligently within the world body, it is helping the UN define itself and its role in the 21st century.
 In 2001, Annan, together with the entire UN– won the Nobel Prize for Peace.
-It was an acknowledgement of the UN’s role “for a better organized and more peaceful world.”
+It was an acknowledgment of the UN’s role “for a better organized and more peaceful world.”